Lillian Hoban: Collaborations with her children

 Other notable books that Hoban illustrated during this period include collaborations with two of her children.
 The Amy Loves series written by her daughter Julia portrays a child's joy at experiencing the changing seasons.
 The books include Amy Loves the Sun, Amy Loves the Wind, Amy Loves the Rain and Amy Loves the Snow, all published in 1989.
 Julia and Lillian followed those books with Buzby the cat (1990), an amusing and delightful story of a cat seeking his place in the world.
-Hoban also collaborated with her oldest daughter Phoebe on two books, Ready-Set-Robot!
+Hoban also collaborated with her oldest daughter Phoebe Hoban on two books, Ready-Set-Robot!
 (1982), alternately titled The Messiest Robot in Zone One in the Weekly Book Club edition, and a second book, the Laziest Robot in Zone One (1983).
 Both books explore childhood traits and lessons in a futuristic setting.
 Hoban's son Brom illustrated The Sea-Thing Child (1972) authored by his father, Russell Hoban.
 He also wrote and illustrated three children's books.
 Although she did not collaborate with Brom on any of these books, Hoban encouraged him to write from personal experience after reading some of his early attempts that included fantasy plots and monsters.
 His book, October Fort (1981), was based on his own experience as child building a fort in his backyard.